gemdrive/gemdrive.io/pages/index.md

 # What is GemDrive?

-GemDrive is a [protocol](./protocol/) and [reference implementation][0] for bringing filesystem-like functionality to web browsers and other HTTP clients.
-It shares similarities with WebDAV, NFS, FTP, Inrupt Solid, remoteStorage, Amazon S3 (the protocol), etc. For detailed comparisons with other tools, see [this page][1]
+GemDrive is a [protocol](./protocol/) and [reference implementation][0] for bringing remote filesystem functionality to web browsers and other HTTP clients.
+It shares similarities with WebDAV, NFS, FTP, Inrupt Solid, remoteStorage, Amazon S3, Google Drive, etc. For detailed comparisons with other tools, see [this page][1].

+GemDrive grew out of a combination of needs I had for managing my own data, as well as needs I ran into at my day job working with large genomic datasets.

+It is currently targeted at developers and self-hosters, but will hopefully be useful to a wider audience in the long run.

 # Motivation

-The goal of GemDrive is to provide the "missing hard drive for the web".
-That means providing a way for web apps to read and write to a server in a similar way as a normal filesystem.
-If you've ever used an app that supports using Google Drive to store your data, it's the same idea, just much simpler and open source.
+The goal of GemDrive is to provide a "hard drive" for the web.
+That means providing a way for web apps to read and write to a server in a similar way as a normal filesystem (files and folders), rather than the database query paradigm normally used for the web.
+If you've ever used an app that supports using Google Drive to store your data, GemDrive is the same idea, but much simpler, open source, and providing extra features that enable some really cool stuff.

+To understand some of the motivations behind GemDrive, consider how you would accomplish the following with today's tools:

+* Share a cloud storage folder with someone (including write permissions) without requiring them to have an account with the provider.
+* Host a website from your cloud storage.
+  * Major cloud storage providers used to support this, but I'm not aware of any that still do (see [here][6] and [here][7]).
+* Write a web app to access a user's cloud storage.
+  * Google Drive has been the gold standard for this in the past, but it requires complicated auth flows and libraries, and recent versions are riddled with [confusing limitations][5].
+* Host your own cloud storage server, while still being able to directly transfer data from your server to someone else's server without first downloading the data locally.
+* Publicly share a large folder that can be recursively/partially downloaded.
+  * rsync daemon doesn't encrypt the data in transit.
+  * rsync over SSH depends on sharing SSH keys or creating user accounts.
+  * rsync requires rsync.
+  * AWS CLI requires credentials, which usually means an AWS account.
+  * Zipping is time consuming, uses extra storage for the zipped file, and makes it difficult to update only a portion of the data.
+* Run a [static site generator][8] for your website entirely within your web browser.
+* Write a web app capable of accessing a user's local hard drive.
+  * The [File System Access API][4] isn't ready yet.

+I'm certain there are nice solutions to some of these problems (and would appreciate people letting me know about them).
+GemDrive is pretty good at solving all of them.

+The combination of the following features is what makes GemDrive unique:

+* Extremely simple.
+You can create a useful GemDrive client or server in a few lines of code, with no libraries required ([here's][9] a JavaScript server in <100 lines of code).
+A central goal is for the protocol to be simple enough that if you were going to implement HTTP filesystem-like functionality yourself (as [many projects][3] already have), you may as well implement GemDrive instead.
+* The protocol supports rich functionality, but is intended to be implemented incrementally.
+For example, if you only need public reads, there's no need to implement writes or auth to still be considered useful and compliant.
+* Designed to combine well with other tools.
+For example, you could easily add GemDrive compatibility to a Solid server, or nginx/Caddy/etc. You can also turn any static web server into a GemDrive server by pre-generating the filesystem index.
+* Specified support for basic image resizing.
+This is crucial for things like remote file explorers to generate thumbnails and previews.

+# What does it look like?

-GemDrive seeks to do this by adding the minimal necessary layer on top of standard HTTP.
+GemDrive seeks to add the minimal necessary layer on top of standard HTTP.

-HTTP already provides most of the necessary functionality to do this.
 The following HTTP request types already behave in fairly intuitive ways for filesystem operations:

 * HTTP GET for reading files, including partial reads (via byte-range requests).
-* HTTP PUT for uploading files and creating directories.
+* HTTP PUT for creating/uploading files and creating directories.
 * HTTP DELETE for deleting files and directories.

 However, a few pieces are still missing/underspecified: